-One of the primary tenets of the Institute's mission is to bring together the arts and religion.
+One of the primary tenets of the Institute's mission is to bring into conversation the broad fields of arts and religion.
 To this end, ISM students from the two partner schools of Music and Divinity collaborate on a final presentation to be given in their final year.
-This process is advised by ISM faculty.
+In their penultimate year, student pairings are made and as a team they develop a topic and thesis to which they both can contribute significantly and collaborate equally.
+This process is advised and monitored by ISM faculty.
+As the end of the year, they award the Faculty Prize to the best student presentation.

-We are now videotaping all presentations for our archives.
-Selections appear on the DVD that accompanies the journal Colloquium, published annually in the autumn.
+We videotape all presentations for our archives.
+Selections appear on the DVD that accompanies the journal Colloquium, published annually.